 Austin-Bergstrom International Airport (AUS)

 Austin-Bergstrom is a state-of-the-art airport with 25 gates, full customs facilities ready for the international traveler, and two parallel runways including a 12,250 foot runway.
-Easy to get to (only seven and a half miles from the Austin Convention Center) and easy to get through, more than 11.9 million passengers each year enjoy exceptional customer service Austin-style, with live music, art exhibits, and award-winning food.
-In operation since 1999, the airport has roughly 350 daily flights with nonstop service to 65+ domestic and international destinations including flights to London, Frankfurt, Toronto, Guadalajara, Mexico City, Cancun, San Jose Del Cabo and Punta Cana.
+Easy to get to (only seven and a half miles from the Austin Convention Center) and easy to get through, more than 13.5 million passengers enjoy exceptional customer service Austin-style each year, with live music, art exhibits, and award-winning food.
+In operation since 1999, the airport has roughly 350 daily flights with nonstop service to 70 domestic and international destinations including flights to London, Frankfurt, Toronto, Guadalajara, Mexico City, Cancun, San Jose Del Cabo and Punta Cana.
 Austin is one of only seven airports with year-round service to all United hubs.
 Live music has been a distinguishing feature of the airport since its Music in the Air program launched in June 1999, just one month after the airport opened.
-What started as two performances per week has grown to 23 shows per week in six different venues throughout the airport: Ray Benson's Roadhouse, The Saxon Pub, Annie's Café & Bar, Earl Campbell's Sports Bar, Austin City Limits/Waterloo Records & Video, and Ruta Maya.
-ABIA participates in the Transportation Security Administration's (TSA) Pre-Check and Customs and Border Protection's Global Entry program.
+What started as two performances per week has grown to 1,500 live performances in 2017 at five different venues throughout the airport: Ray Benson Asleep at the Wheel Stage, The Saxon Pub, Annie's Café & Bar, Earl Campbell's Sports Bar, and Waterloo Records/Austin City Limits.

 The airport features a variety of amenities, including local restaurants, banks and currency exchange, gift shops, newsstands, and chair massages.
 Passengers can use the airport's terminal-wide Wi-Fi for free up to 90 minutes.
 Nine rental car companies are located on-site, with convenient pick-up and drop-off just a short walk from the terminal.
 SuperShuttle, Capital Metro’s Airport Flyer, and cabs are other ways for passengers to get from the airport to downtown locations.